bidesh001/Integrated-patterning-forming-adaptive-dynamics-vegetation-model/README.md

-# Plant-adaptive-model
+# Integrated-patterning-forming-adaptive-dynamics-vegetation-model
-Python codes for plant vegetation model and the adaptive dynamics plant vegetation model.
+Python codes for a model of vegetation pattern formation and for a model that couples vegetation pattern formation to adaptive dynamics.